Fall 2025 Core Courses

 Not open to students who have passed ERTH 1010, 1050, 1051, or 1070.

-Welcome to the Honors Core version of introductory geoscience.
-The main goal is for students to learn how Earth works, what its history has been, and how this knowledge can be put to good use.
-More specifically, to reframe environmental thinking, mitigate natural hazards, and obtain the resources we need.
+Welcome to the Honors Core version of introductory geoscience!
+The main goal is for you to learn how Earth works, what its history has been, and how you can put this knowledge to good use to reframe environmental thinking, mitigate natural hazards, and obtain the resources we need.
 Climate change, ecological collapse, human inequality, and planetary futures look very different when seen through an earthly lens.

-General Education information ERTH 1055 alone is a CA 3 non-laboratory course.
-If you add the ERTH 1052 geology laboratory (either in the same semester or a future one), you may request the conversion of ERTH 1055 to fulfill your CA 3-Laboratory requirement.
+General Education information ERTH 1055 is a CA 3 (TOI-6) non-laboratory course.
+Adding the geoscience laboratory (ERTH 1052) to it fulfills your CA 3-Laboratory requirement.

 AFRA/ARTH 2222: Race, Gender, Sexuality, and the Power of Looking